CharlesbrownK/Charlesbrownk.github.io/README.md

 ## Usage

-You can read this [example post](https://vszhub.github.io/not-pure-poole/2020/09/29/welcome-to-not-pure-poole/) to see the rendering result in this theme, and put the [source](_posts/2020-09-29-welcome-to-not-pure-poole.md) aside to learn some basic usages.
+You can read this [post](https://charlesbrownk.github.io/nlp/2022/02/11/What-is-Embedding/) to see the rendering result in this theme, and put the [source](_posts/2022-02-12-What-is-Embedding.md) aside to learn some basic usages.

 ### Configuration